Intermediate

 --output proxmox-pve01-auto.iso

-# For PXE-based deployment (fetch answer file from HTTP server):
+# PXE-based deployment: fetch unique per-node answer file from HTTP server by MAC

 --fetch-from http \